RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 from Nazi Germany, what reason did Japan's leadership have for imagining that

-(especially after it had already demonstrated it had no stomach for war when
+After all, Japan had already demonstrated that America had no stomach for war

-it stood by and watched silently while Japan seized French Indochina and Siam
+when it watched silently as Japan seized French Indochina and Siam a few months

-a few months earlier.)
-As such, had Japan simply bypassed the Philippines and
+earlier.
+As such, had Japan simply bypassed the Philippines and other American

-other American possessions in the region and took what it wanted, it is extremely
+possessions in the region and took what it wanted, it is extremely doubtful

-doubtful Roosevelt would have been able to get the two-thirds majority in Congress
+Roosevelt would have been able to get the two-thirds majority in Congress needed

-needed to declare war on Japan, even had he been so inclined to try.
-The pacifist
+to declare war on Japan, even had he been so inclined to try.
+The pacifist movement

-movement in America was strong and while the conquest of the Far East might
+in America was strong and while the conquest of the Far East might have resulted

-have resulted in a complete rupture in relations between America and Japan,
+in a complete rupture in relations between America and Japan, it would have

-it would have been unlikely to have resulted in anything approaching full-blown
+been unlikely to have resulted in anything approaching full-blown war.
+It simply

 And that's the real tragedy of December 7th, 1941.
 Japan could have taken everything